Menu

 Music Library & Sound Quality

 Next, let’s compare another important factor.
 That’s the music catalogue.
-Tidal Music owns more than 80 million music tracks.
-Furthermore, it has a special section for videos, which contains full-length concerts, classic music videos and etc. With regards to audio quality, Tidal stream music at 1411kbps and all the songs are in protected and lossless FLAC format.
+Tidal Music owns more than 110 million music tracks.
+Furthermore, it has a special section for videos, which contains full-length concerts, classic music videos and etc. With regards to audio quality, Tidal offers lossless FLAC streaming with the Max quality tier supporting up to 24-bit/192 kHz Hi-Res FLAC, plus Dolby Atmos where available.

 Compatibility